morgenman/Computer-Science/Spring 2022/Networks/Networks.md

 	* channel partitioning
 		* divide channel into smaller “pieces” (time slots, frequency, code)
 		* allocate piece to node for exclusive use
+		* this is where TDM and FDM come into play
+			* not practical though, only so many frequencies/time atoms
 	* random access
 		* channel not divided, allow collisions
 		* “recover” from collisions